-When you think about courage, what comes to mind?
+When you think about courageous leadership, what comes to mind?
 Perhaps you imagine heroic acts, like rescuing someone from a burning building.
 Or maybe you think about small acts of courage, like going to a party by yourself when you don’t know anyone.
 Now I’m not a mind-reader, but I’m guessing that none of you pictured a room full of adult professionals playing a name game at a leadership development workshop.
 But at Ziksana, that’s exactly what courage looks like.

 Through play, we make a call for courage when we ask leaders to stretch beyond their comfort zones in order to try something new and learn from it.

-The Importance of Play in Developing Courage
+The Importance of Play in Developing Courageous Leadership

 In all of our training programs, we design and incorporate activities that invite people to let down their guard and take a risk by being playful.
 For example, instead of walking around the room talking to each other, participants dance and sing “mingle, mingle, mingle!” before connecting with someone and answering a question.